pabloamh/walker/README.md

 #### List Files with PII

-This command lists all files that were flagged as potentially containing Personally Identifiable Information (PII) during the indexing process.
+This command lists all files flagged for containing PII and shows the specific categories of information found (e.g., `PERSON`, `PHONE_NUMBER`).

 ```bash
 poetry run python -m walker.main list-pii-files